MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 1. Follow the instructions on [Didier Steven's blog](http://blog.didierstevens.com/2015/03/30/howto-make-your-own-cert-with-openssl-on-windows/) for creating a certificate authority and server certificate.
 We suggest that you give the certificate authority certificate a *Common Name* of *localhost-ca*.
 The server certificate must have a *Common Name* of *localhost*.
 2. Move the certificates you created to the root of this project.
-3. Update gulpfile.config.json with the passphrase for the certificate.
+3. Install ca.crt into the Trusted Root Certification Authorities store.

 ## Configure the add-in and Word